 When Your Spouse Refuses To Go Marriage Counseling

 “Don’t force your spouse if he or she doesn’t want to do counseling!” were the prompt answers we got from them.

 “Try talking to your partner, explaining as to why you feel the need for both of you to go through marriage counseling.
 But if they’re hesitant then, don’t opt for emotional blackmail or insist that they should or your marriage’s doomed,” stressed out the family therapist.

-They went on to say that you can always go into therapy on your own.
+They went on to say that you can always go into marriage counseling on your own.
 Doing so could still have a beneficial effect on your relationship.
-And when your spouse sees these effects, they could be the catalyst that’ll push your partner to pursue counseling after all.
+And when your spouse sees these effects, they could be the catalyst that’ll push your partner to pursue marriage counseling after all.